Operation Büffel: Operational history

 The 9th Army evacuated the Rzhev Salient in March 1943, as part of a general shortening of the line.
 Large-scale security sweeps, under the doctrine of Bandenbekämpfung ("bandit fighting"), were carried out in the weeks before the operation, in which an estimated 3,000 Russians were killed, the great majority of whom were unarmed, as shown by the inventory of the seized weapons: 277 rifles, 41 pistols, 61 machine guns, 17 mortars, 9 antitank rifles and 16 small artillery pieces.
-The withdrawal itself took two weeks, with minimal casualties or disruption in a move of an Army group numbering approximately 300,000 men, 100 tanks and 400 artillery pieces.
+The withdrawal itself took two weeks, with minimal casualties or disruption in a move of an Army group numbering approximately 250,000 men, 100 tanks and 400 artillery pieces.
 In its wake, 9th Army leader Walter Model personally ordered the deportation of all male civilians, wells poisoned, and at least two dozen villages razed in a scorched earth policy to hinder the Red Army's follow up in the area.

 Soviet reaction

-The Soviets had been planning to attack the salient.
+The Red Army had been planning to attack the salient.
 On February 6, 1943, the Stavka issued directive No. 30043 on the preparation of an offensive on the central section of the Soviet-German front to encircle and destroy the main forces of Army Group Center.

-On February 18, preparations for retreat by the German troops were discovered by the reconnaissance of the Western Front, and on February 23 of the Kalinin front.
+On February 18, preparations for retreat by the German troops were discovered by the reconnaissance of the Western Front, and on February 23 of the Kalinin Front.
 Reports said that some groups of the enemy were moving towards the West, some of the artillery was pulled closer to the roads, and some dugouts, bridges, buildings and railway line were being prepared for demolition.

 Despite these reports, the Soviet command reacted slowly.
 The Commander of the 30th Army, Vladimir Kolpakchi, only gave the order to advance on March 2 at 14:30.
 At 17:15 that day, a directive from the Stavka ordered all troops of the Kalinin and Western Fronts to advance.

 On the morning of March 3, 1943, Soviet troops entered the city of Rzhev without meeting any resistance.
 On March 4, Soviet troops took control of Olenino, and then Gzhatsk (March 5), Sychyovka (March 8), Bely (March 10) and Vyazma (March 12).